cyuen1118/project/README.md

 min-heap is used to implement priority queues, where the smallest element is always retrieve first.
 Heap Sort:

 Heap sort is used on largest dataset handling, where the memory usage could be minimized.

+User Guide (how to run your Python code):
+For MinHeap, user could change the value inside of the arr list, inserted value and delete value for building or managing the new heap.
+After changing the value, the user can execute the MinHeap.py file.

+For heapsort, user could change the value inside of the arr list and the run the heapsort.py file.

 Heap after the Insertion (13) for the list [13,31,16,100,41,51]: